Deformation principle and Andr\'e motives of projective hyperk\"ahler manifolds: Hyperk ahler manifolds and the Kuga-Satake embedding

 Here $\Gamma\cap\Gamma'$ is of finite index in $\Gamma$, because both $\Gamma$ and $\Gamma'$ are arithmetic subgroups of $\mathrm{O}(V,q)_\bbQ$.
 By the definition of $\Gamma$, it has finite index in $\mathrm{Aut}^P(X)_\bbZ$.
 We then let $\mathrm{MC}' = \beta^{-1}(\Gamma\cap\Gamma')$, and define $\beta'$ to be the composition of the two maps in the left column of the diagram and the embedding $\Gamma'\subset \Spin(V,q)_\bbQ$. \end{proof}

 \begin{cor} Let $\varphi\colon \XX\to B$ be a smooth family of hyperk\"ahler manifolds with $B$ connected, $b_0\in B$ a base point, $X$ the fibre of $\varphi$ over $b_0$, and $2n=\dim_\bbC(X)$.
 Let $V=H^2(X,\bbQ)$ and denote by $q$ the BBF form on $V$.
-Then the following statements hold: \begin{enumerate} \item There exists a finite \'etale covering $B'\to B$, such that the action of $\pi_1(B',b_0')$ on $H^{\sdot}(X,\bbQ)$ factors through a homomorphism $\rho\colon\pi_1(B',b_0')\to \Spin(V,q)_\bbQ$; \item There exists a smooth family of compact complex tori $\psi\colon \AA\to B'$ and an embedding of the variations of Hodge structures
+Then the following statements hold: \begin{enumerate} \item There exists a finite \'etale covering $B'\to B$ such that the action of $\pi_1(B',b_0')$ on $H^{\sdot}(X,\bbQ)$ factors through a homomorphism $\rho\colon\pi_1(B',b_0')\to \Spin(V,q)_\bbQ$; \item There exists a smooth family of compact complex tori $\psi\colon \AA\to B'$ and an embedding of the variations of Hodge structures

-where $i = -2n,\ldots,2n$, $2d = \dim_\bbC(\AA_{b_0'})$ and $\varphi'\colon\XX'=\XX\times_B B'\to B'$; \item Assume that there exists a monodromy-invariant cohomology class $h \in H^2(X,\bbQ)^{\pi_1(B,b_0)}$, such that $q(h)>0$.
-Then one can find $B'$ as above, such that $\psi$ is a projective family of abelian varieties. \end{enumerate} \end{cor} \begin{proof} (1) The monodromy action on the cohomology is induced by a homomorphism $\rho\colon\pi_1(B,b_0)\to \mathrm{MC}(X)$.
+where $i = -2n,\ldots,2n$, $2d = \dim_\bbC(\AA_{b_0'})$ and $\varphi'\colon\XX'=\XX\times_B B'\to B'$; \item Assume that there exists a monodromy-invariant cohomology class $h \in H^2(X,\bbQ)^{\pi_1(B,b_0)}$ such that $q(h)>0$.
+Then one can find $B'$ as above such that $\psi$ is a projective family of abelian varieties. \end{enumerate} \end{cor} \begin{proof} (1) The monodromy action on the cohomology is induced by a homomorphism $\rho\colon\pi_1(B,b_0)\to \mathrm{MC}(X)$.
 Using the subgroup $\mathrm{MC}'\subset \mathrm{MC}(X)$ from Proposition \ref{prop_mc}, we get a finite index subgroup $\rho^{-1}(\mathrm{MC}')\subset \pi_1(B,b_0)$ and the corresponding covering $B'$.
 It satisfies the required properties by the definition of $\mathrm{MC}'$.

 (2) Denote by $\tilde{B}$ the universal covering of $B$.
-Let $\HH$ be the variation of the Kuga-Satake Hodge structures over $\tilde{B}$, constructed fiberwise as in section \ref{subsec_ks}.
+Let $\HH$ be the variation of the Kuga-Satake Hodge structures over $\tilde{B}$ that can be fibrewise described as in section \ref{subsec_ks}.
+The fact that the fibrewise construction indeed defines a variation of Hodge structures was proved e.g. in \cite[section 3.2, in particular Proposition 3.6]{SS}.
 By Proposition \ref{prop_mc}, the image of $\pi_1(B',b_0')$ under $\rho$ is contained in an arithmetic subgroup of $\Spin(V,q)_\bbQ$.
-This implies, that the action of the fundamental group of $B'$ preserves some lattice $\Lambda\subset \HH$.
+This implies that the action of the fundamental group of $B'$ preserves some lattice $\Lambda\subset \HH$.
 Taking the quotient of $\HH/\Lambda$ by the action of $\pi_1(B',b_0')$, we get a family of complex tori $\psi\colon \AA\to B'$.
 The embeddings of Hodge structures $\nu_i$ from Theorem \ref{thm_ks} are monodromy-equivariant.
-This implies that they induce the embeddings $\bar{\nu_i}$ of the corresponding variations of Hodge structures over $B'$.
+This implies that they induce the embeddings $\bar{\nu_i}$ of the corresponding variations of Hodge structures over $B'$, see \cite[Proposition 3.7]{So1}.

 (3) Under our assumptions, the Kuga-Satake Hodge structures admit a $\Spin(V,q)$-invariant polarization, see e.g \cite{KSV}.
 We can therefore fix a polarization type for the Kuga-Satake abelian varieties.
 Choosing appropriate finite \'etale cover $B'\to B$, we obtain a map from $B'$ to an arithmetic quotient of the Siegel half-space $\Gamma \backslash \bbH_{2d} $.
 For a suitable choice of $\Gamma$, there exists a projective universal family of abelian varieties over $\Gamma \backslash \bbH_{2d} $, see e.g. \cite[Theorem 8.11]{PS}.
 We can then construct the family $\psi$ as the pull-back of the universal family. \end{proof}